 Elizabeth has OCA and Nystagmus was diagnosed with Albinism at the age of 40.
 Liz is passionate about empowering persons with Albinism and also creating an accurate and positive perspective of Albinism in the media.
 She has four adult children and lives in South Australia with her husband.
-In January 2020 Liz joined the Secretariat of the Global Albinism Alliance – Pilot.
+Liz is the Australian representative on the Global Albinism Alliance after joining the pilot project in 2017.

 Annette Van Gent